leonp/sherlock-holmes/_chapters/a-scandal-in-bohemia-ch1.md

 interested in these little problems, and since you are good enough to chronicle one or two of my trifling experiences, you may be interested in this.”
-He threw over a sheet of thick, gold-tinted notepaper which had been lying open upon the table.
+He threw over a sheet of thick, pink-tinted notepaper which had been lying open upon the table.
 “It came by the last post,” said he.
 “Read it aloud.”
 </p><p>
 The note was undated, and without either signature or address.